-Today’s organizations typically have many different data sources.
-Salesforce for their CRM, Netsuite for their back-office, possibly a legacy database for supply chain, and Microsoft Excel as a transitory agent to move data between all of the above.
-RPA can automate many of those data transfer processes, painlessly moving data from place-to-place with complete accuracy.
+Today’s organizations typically have many different data sources — for example, Salesforce for customer relationship management, NetSuite for the back office, possibly a legacy database for supply chain, and Microsoft Excel as a transitory agent to move data between all of the sources.
+RPA can automate many of these data transfer processes, effortlessly moving data from place to place with complete accuracy.

-However, sometimes employees need to procure and display data from multiple systems to processes a request, but this data needs to be checked by a human before it’s forwarded onward.
+However, sometimes employees need to procure and display data from multiple systems to process a request, and the data needs to be checked by a human before it’s forwarded on.

-Here are some examples and how attended automation can facilitate the data gathering and review process:
+Here are some examples of how attended automation can facilitate the data gathering and review process:

-Having attended automation on each machine along with the ability to deploy bots using hotkeys and/or other triggering mechanism can greatly reduce the time required to perform daily activities and at the same time improve accuracy.
-It can provide a self-guided approach to train agents around various front office tasks.
+Having attended automation on each machine, along with the ability to deploy bots using hotkeys and/or other triggering mechanisms, can greatly reduce the time required to perform daily activities and, at the same time, improve accuracy.
+It can provide a self-guided approach to train agents around various front-office tasks.
 When combined with unattended bots and IQ Bots, it forms the hybrid RPA model.

 Here are a few examples:

-Before: Add new member to insurance policy - before hybrid automation
+Before hybrid automation: Add a new member to an insurance policy

-After: Add new member to insurance policy - after hybrid automation
+After hybrid automation: Add a new member to an insurance policy

 Benefits to insurance agent after hybrid automation implementation:

 Numerous companies are already reaping the benefits of attended automation.
-Below are a few of the many organizations who’ve successfully implemented attended bots using Automation Anywhere Enterprise platform to automate their processes.
+Let's look at a few of the many organizations that have successfully implemented attended bots using the Automation Anywhere Enterprise platform to automate their processes.

-Bancolombia needed to automate in order to enhance banking customer experiences, as well as to improve their bottom line.
-To do so, Bancolombia used attended bots to verify and execute transactions, automating hundreds of processes and greatly increasing back office efficiency.
+Bancolombia needed to automate in order to enhance the banking customer experiences, as well as to improve its bottom line.
+Bancolombia used attended bots to verify and execute transactions, automating hundreds of processes and greatly increasing back-office efficiency.

 A manufacturing company needed to improve its competitiveness in the marketplace.
-To do so, they chose automation to increase the efficiency for their front office workers.
+It chose automation to increase the efficiency of its front-office workers.

-The result: The company was able to fully deploy their attended automated bot systems on 10,000 PCs in less than three months and achieve a 43% ROI on their automation program.
+The result: The company was able to fully deploy attended automated bot systems on 10,000 PCs in less than three months and achieve a 43% ROI on its automation program.

 A fast-growing startup company needed to hire and onboard a large number of new employees.
-This was a huge challenge for the human resources team who needed to scale their processes to accommodate the company’s growth.
+This was a huge challenge for the human resources team, which needed to scale their processes to accommodate the company’s growth.

-The result: The company took two months to deploy their attended HR bots on over 600 PCs, resulting in a staggering $2 million ROI!
+The result: The company took two months to deploy its attended human resources bots on more than 600 PCs, resulting in a $2 million ROI.

-Robotic Process Automation (RPA) is revolutionizing today’s workplace.
+RPA is revolutionizing today’s workplace.
 And attended automation is revolutionizing RPA.
-For processes which require human judgment, attended bots provide an interruption to the automation process, allowing the human to intercede and make the best decision.
-This works especially well in call-centers, where for example an upset customer might need special hand-holding, or in a mortgage loan scenario where a banker’s wisdom is needed to make a go/no go decision on a borderline loan applicant.
+For processes that require human judgment, attended bots provide an interruption to the automation process, allowing humans to intercede and make the best decisions.
+This works especially well in call centers, where, for example, an upset customer might need special hand-holding, or in a mortgage loan scenario, where a banker’s wisdom is needed to make a go/no go decision on a borderline loan applicant.

-Attended automation, when combined with other automation technologies like unattended bots and IQ Bots, form the hybrid RPA model.
-And collectively, all of these technologies work together to create the intelligent digital workplace, where the augmented worker is empowered to perform higher value work while automated bots perform the repetitive tasks.
+Attended automation, when combined with other automation technologies such as unattended bots and IQ Bots, form the hybrid RPA model.
+Collectively, all of these technologies work together to create the intelligent digital workplace, where the augmented worker is empowered to perform higher-value work while automated bots perform the repetitive tasks.
 The end result is a more cost-effective, more productive, and more humane workplace.